 Countywide

 The weekend is almost here.
-Before you read up on local history or head to bed for some much-needed sleep, let’s revisit the past week of news in Fairfax County.
+Before you live up the last days of summer before school returns or head to bed for some much-needed sleep, let’s revisit the past week of news in Fairfax County.

 Here are the 10 most-read stories on FFXnow this week: